JSydll/emx-base-stack/Readme.md

 The build system is needs to be configured using an `.env` file, as documented [in the environment docs here](./environment/Readme.md).
 A reference for the templates can be found under `./config`.

-The board specifc integrations can be selected using the apropriate `MACHINE` configuration (see above).
+The board specifc integrations can be selected using the appropriate `MACHINE` configuration (see above).
+For a correct configuration however, the `local.conf` must contain the `include conf/machine/${MACHINE}-extra.conf` statement.
+Also, the selection of the correct BSP layer requires the setting of the corresponding `BSP_LAYER` variable.

 ## Building the project

 To enter the build environment, simply execute `run-env.sh`.
 You can also forward build commands such as `bitbake -h` to this script.

+For example, execute `run-env.sh "MACHINE=raspberrypi3 BSP_LAYER=meta-raspberrypi bitbake core-image-minimal"` to start a build for one of the supported boards.

-The environment allows you to expose additional variables to the bitbake environment using the standard Yocto way, via `BB_ENV_EXTRAWHITE="MYVAR1 MYVAR2"`.
+The environment also allows you to expose additional variables to the bitbake environment using the standard Yocto way, via `BB_ENV_EXTRAWHITE="MYVAR1 MYVAR2"`.